Maren0000/website/_posts/2024-01-01-modding-neo-guide.md

 # Modifing the USM files
 NEO uses USM CriWare files for all the pre-rendered cutscenes in the game.
 You can create new USM files using WannaCRI.

 **NOTE:** WannaCRI currently only supports video formats.
-It *does not* currently support making USMs with audio, so keep that in mind.
+It ***does not*** support making USMs with audio, so keep that in mind.
 {: .notice--warning}

 ## Step 1: Get/Create a video file that WannaCRI supports
-WannaCRI only supports 2 video formats, either H.264 or VP9.
+WannaCRI only supports 2 video codecs, either H.264 or VP9.
 NEO should support either one, so pick the one that's easier for you.
-The VP9 video must be in .ivf format.
+VP9 video must be in `.ivf` format.

 ## Step 2: Create the encrypted USM
 Once you have a video that WannaCRI supports, you can create a new USM file using the following command: